18F/handbook/pages/updating-the-handbook/shortcodes.md

 ## Downloadable files

-If you need to include a file for download in your Handbook page, you can use the `download` shortcode.
+To include a file for download in your Handbook page, you must use the `download` shortcode.

 #### Arguments

 - **file path**: The location of your file in the Handbook source code, relative to the source code base directory.
-For convenience, there is already a `downloads` directory you can use.
+For convenience, there is already a`downloads` directory you can use.

-**Returns** the URL to the downloadable file.
+**Returns** the URL to a downloadable file.

 #### Example:

-If you put a file called `my-form.pdf` in the `downloads` directory, you can make that file available for download and get the URL to it this way:
+If you have a file called `my-form.pdf` in the `downloads` directory, you need to use this shortcode to make the file available for download:

 ```
 {% raw %}[download link]